fpezzati/SecProof/README.md

 org.wso2.balana.ctx.xacml3.RequestCtx should be XACML 3.0 request implementation.
 It's weird that Balana PDP evaluates requests as string.

 ## PDP and how to configure them
-Balana needs some conf to be in idle
+Balana needs some conf to be up and running.

 ```
 <?xml version="1.0" encoding="UTF-8"?>